mabuchilab/QNET/docs/symbolic_algebra.rst

 Furthermore,

-* the :obj:`~qnet.algebra.hilbert_space_algebra.TrivialSpace` represents a
+* the :obj:`~qnet.algebra.core.hilbert_space_algebra.TrivialSpace` represents a
   *trivial* [#f1]_ Hilbert space :math:`\mathcal{H}_0 \simeq \mathbb{C}`

-* the :obj:`~qnet.algebra.hilbert_space_algebra.FullSpace` represents a Hilbert
+* the :obj:`~qnet.algebra.core.hilbert_space_algebra.FullSpace` represents a
-  space that includes all possible degrees of freedom.
+  Hilbert space that includes all possible degrees of freedom.

 .. [#f1] *trivial* in the sense that :math:`\mathcal{H}_0 \simeq \mathbb{C}`,
          i.e., all states are multiples of each other and thus equivalent.